Photo by Jackie Ricciardi

 – Joanna

-With MISI, Joanna wrote a series of anthropological “braided essays” on naming, marriage, and death.
-She compares the braided essay structure to that of a Karararaku vine, which is an unassuming yet very deliberate intertwined structure.
+With MISI, Joanna wrote a series of braided essays on naming, marriage, and death.
 “These three things are very central to most human experiences,” says Joanna.
-“They punctuate all of our lives even if they are done in different ways across time and space.”
+“They punctuate our lives even if they are done in different ways across time and space.”
 Joanna brought environmental issues to new audiences by including them in her writing and framing them as a part of life without making it the main focus.